EHOTqwerty/CodeWars/README.md

 # CodeWars
 Programs for CodeWars

-This is backup of my programs, which I performed.
+This is backup of programs, which I performed.